 Matlab stands for Matrix Laboratory.
-It is a special programming and interpreter language that makes it possible to perform exploratory numerical calculations with a lot of mathematical support built-in (for example, matrix diagonalization, optimization, solving differential equations).
+It is a special programming and interpreter language that makes it possible to perform exploratory numerical calculations with a lot of built-in mathematical support (for example, diagonalization, optimization, solving differential equations).
 The MATLAB platform is optimized for solving engineering and scientific problems.
-The matrix-based MATLAB language is the express world's most natural way to computational mathematics.
+The matrix-based MATLAB language is the world's most natural way computational to express mathematics.
 Built-in graphics make it easy to visualize and gain insights from data.
 A vast library of pre-built toolboxes lets you get started right away with algorithms essential to your domain.
 The desktop environment invites experimentation, discovery.
-These exploration. and MATLAB tools and capabilities are all rigorously tested and designed to work together.
+These MATLAB exploration, and capabilities are all rigorously tested and designed to work together.